 It’s inevitable that over time you will need to replace those materials because they are known to breakdown, sag, and shift.
 You’re looking at replacing those materials as soon as 15 years, but don’t forget they also require constant maintenance.

 Spray foam insulation never needs to be maintained and never has to be replaced, as long as the product is installed properly.
-When hiring a foam insulation contractor, it’s important to find one that offers a lifetime warranty.
+When hiring a foam insulation contractor, it’s essential to find one that offers a lifetime warranty.

 Cost to Fix Future Home Problems Caused by Poor Insulation

-The ground hasn’t even been broken on your new home and we’re already talking about the worst-case scenario.
+The ground hasn’t even been broken on your new home, and we’re already talking about the worst-case scenario.

-Flooding or water leaks shouldn’t happen, but if they did the kind of insulation in your home could end up costing you even more money when it comes to fixing the problem.
+Flooding or water leaks shouldn’t happen, but if they did, the kind of insulation in your home could end up costing you even more money when it comes to fixing the problem.